SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-01-pyramid-optimization.md

 \end{aligned}
 $$

+Can also extend to risk budget.

 **Maximum Diversification Portfolio (MDP)**

+Maximum Diversification direct optimized the diversification ratio defined as $$\dfrac{\sum_i w_i \sigma_i}{\sigma}$$.
+The ratio has a mixumum of 1 in the case all securities are all perfectly correlation.
+A direct implementation of the quote that diversification is the only free lunch in finance.

 $$
 \begin{aligned}
 \dfrac{1}{\sigma_i} \dfrac{\partial \sigma}{\partial w_i} &= \dfrac{1}{\sigma_j} \dfrac{\partial \sigma}{\partial w_j}
 \end{aligned}
 $$

+With the marginal condition, MDP is less sensitive to volatility.
+Also it can be applied well with volatility targeting.
+In terms that we seek maximum diversification for given targeted general volatility level.

+It is especially helpful in some EM countries where there is a huge gap of volatility between equity and treasury market.

 ### Reference